Locations:

 What does a vascular surgeon do?

 Your vascular surgeon will get to know you as an individual and support you for a long time to come.
-That’s because vascular surgeons are trained in helping people with long-term conditions that need care over many years.
+That’s because vascular surgeons help people with long-term conditions that need care over many years.
 Many people with blood vessel problems have other health conditions.
 This means their treatment plans are complex.
 Vascular surgeons work with other specialists to coordinate your care every step of the way.

 What diseases do vascular surgeons diagnose and treat?